Edit-Mr/emtime/QUICKSTART.md

-# Quick Start Guide - emtime Dashboard
+# Quick Start Guide - emtime

 ## 🎯 What You Need